 1. Signing off on a steep APR

 Interest rates vary greatly between lenders and your financial situation.
 Just qualifying for a personal loan does not make it a financially sound choice.

 Interest rates are based primarily on your credit score.
 The lower your credit score is, the higher your interest rate will be.
 Average rates can be as low as 10.73 percent for borrowers with an excellent credit score or as steep as 32 percent for borrowers with poor credit.

 How to mitigate risk: Compare rates and look for lenders that consider other aspects, such as education or employment history.

 2. Taking out too large of a loan

 While it can be tempting to take out a large loan, be careful not to borrow too much.
-The larger the sum you take out in a personal loan, the higher your interest rate will likely be.
+The larger the personal loan, the higher your interest rate will likely be.
 Along with this, a larger loan means longer repayment periods.
 With a longer repayment period, you will be stuck with more interest built up across the life of the loan.

 3. Damaging your credit

-Due to the unsecured nature of a personal loan, missed payments will result in delinquency, thus damaging your credit score.
-Your credit score serves as a pillar in all aspects of your financial DNA, so it is important to keep it in check.
+Any missed payments will result in delinquency, which could damage your credit score.
+Since your credit score serves as a pillar in all aspects of your financial DNA, it is important to keep it in check.

 Also be sure not to apply for too many credit accounts at once.
-Each time you click apply you will likely undergo a hard credit pull, which can negatively affect your score.
+Each time you apply, you will likely undergo a hard credit pull, which can negatively affect your score.

 - How to mitigate risk: Set up automatic payments for your loan to ensure you never miss a monthly payment.
 If you are comparing rates, apply for prequalification to avoid a hard credit pull.